Lildel81/Graceful-Living-Web-Application/README.md

 ```
 ### <strong> Branches: </strong>
 <li>The main branch is for fully working code</li>
-<li>The master branch is what you should push to before merging with main branch.</li>
+<li>The master branch is what you should push to before merging with the main branch.</li>

 ## **ALWAYS REMEMBER TO PULL BEFORE YOU START CODING**
 <strong>To start coding in a new folder use: </strong>